-Bakesalotlady is a year olddd!
-I cannot wrap my head around the fact that this blog turned one and that I have been creating recipes for 365 days.
+2018 is coming to an end!!
+I cannot wrap my head around the fact that it has been over a year since I started this little space on the web.
 IT FEELS AWESOME and overwhelming and scary all at the same time.
-There are so many things I want to share, however, I will be doing that slowly through small individual blog posts.
-These are celebratory birthday blog posts in which I will share some highly requested recipes.
+There are so many things I want to share.
+However, I will be doing that slowly through small individual blog posts.
 I hope you guys enjoy it as much as I do.
 Thank you for your constant support.
-The first one on the list is BROWNIES!
+To celebrate this bond of ours, I will be sharing some recipes that I have been working on and have finally managed to nail.
+The first one: BROWNIES!
 I mean, it was obvious!
 Who doesn’t love brownies?

 These Brownies will take you to Brownie heaven and you will not believe how easy they are to put together yet so impressive!
 Let’s get baking.

 Author: Anjali Johny

 150g unsalted butter